 - Well formulated and established procedures are usually called as standard operating procedures (SOPs).

-Different time horizons are attached with different plans and goals.
+Different time horizons are attached to different plans and goals.
 Time is independent in stable strategic plans, but mostly its period is up to years.
 The time horizon of plans is very similar to that of goals.
-It means tactical plan ranges from 1 to 5 years while that of operational plan ranges from 1 week to 1 year.
+It means tactical plan ranges from 1 to 5 years while that of an operational plan ranges from 1 week to 1 year.